streuselcake/jslab/webserver-express/database-mongodb/readme.md

 # Readme

-## Node.js/Express-Webapp with Mongodb connection (detailed step by step instructions below)
+## Node.js/Express-Webapp with Mongodb connection (with detailed step by step instructions)

 This example shows how to start and use the provided nodejs-webserver with mongodb-connection.
-For completing the procedure, we need mongodb, nodejs, and npm installed.

 #### Step 1